Frequently Asked Questions

 What is the duration of Conservation Leadership?

-Conservation Leadership is an 18-month program, which includes two semesters of full-time coursework at CSU (9 months) followed by a capstone project during the summer (4 months).
+Conservation Leadership is an 18-month program, which includes two semesters of full-time coursework at CSU (9 months) followed by a capstone project period during the summer (4 months).
 Time needed for completion of the project and deliverable(s) after the fieldwork portion varies from 2-5 months.

 Hiking